fungos/blog/content/cr-simple-c-hot-reload.md

 Here some things to be aware when using `CR_STATE`:

 - Do not save objects that have pointers to anything that is not in the heap;
-- Do not save objects that have non trivial constructors and destructors, they may or may not work;
+- Do not save objects that have non-trivial constructors and destructors, they may or may not work;

 <br/>
 All this is subject to change as I'll be hardening it while using in my projects.
 I have some more ideas in the back of my mind on how to improve all this by using more debug info, but not sure if it is worth the effort.
 Enough yak shaving.